openid/fapi/Financial_API_Grant_Management.md

 ## Requirements for Authorization Servers

-*Draft Note:* This specification has been borne out of environments which expect confidential clients however the authors acknowledge that there is potential to use it within public client contexts.
+*Draft Note:* This specification has been borne out of environments which expect confidential clients for security reasons.
+The authors acknowledge that there is potential to use it within public client contexts.
 The authors will continue to assess public client use cases over the development of the specification.

 ## Authorization Request